Probability distribution fitting: Inversion of skewness

 The technique of skewness inversion increases the number of probability distributions available for distribution fitting and enlarges the distribution fitting opportunities.

 Shifting of distributions

-Some probability distributions, like the exponential, do not support data values (X) equal to or less than zero.
+Some probability distributions, like the exponential, do not support negative data values (X).
 Yet, when negative data are present, such distributions can still be used replacing X by Y=X-Xm, where Xm is the minimum value of X. This replacement represents a shift of the probability distribution in positive direction, i.e. to the right, because Xm is negative.
 After completing the distribution fitting of Y, the corresponding X-values are found from X=Y+Xm, which represents a back-shift of the distribution in negative direction, i.e. to the left.

 The technique of distribution shifting augments the chance to find a properly fitting probability distribution.

 Composite distributions

 The option exists to use two different probability distributions, one for the lower data range, and one for the higher like for example the Laplace distribution.
 The ranges are separated by a break-point.
 The use of such composite (discontinuous) probability distributions can be opportune when the data of the phenomenon studied were obtained under two sets different conditions.